Comic-Con-Museum/fan-forge-backend/LOCAL_SETUP.md

     security.pwd.secret=asd123!@#lop
     ```
- 7. Start the fat jar like any other Java jarfile.
-You shouldn't need to pass
+ 7. Run the far JAR with `java -jar fan-forge-backend.jar` -- you don't need
-    any command-line arguments.
+    to pass any command line options.
  8. Congratulations!
 You now have a development backend running.
 If you have
     any issues, see **Troubleshooting** below.